 1.2.1 We identify, document, analyse and mitigate risks to impartiality on an ongoing basis.

 1.2.2 All our employees as well as Board members and Impartiality Committee members sign a conflict of interest statement and disclose any actual or potential conflicts of interest at least annually.
 Such disclosures are then analysed and appropriate risk mitigation measures undertaken.
-As per signed conflict of interest agreements, all parties have responsibility to update declarations as new situations arise that may pose a conflict of interest.
+As per signed conflict of interest agreements, all parties have the responsibility to update declarations as new situations arise that may pose a conflict of interest.

 1.2.3 External oversight of our impartiality is provided periodically by multiple, independent, third party accreditation bodies.
 Furthermore, oversight of our impartiality is provided by the Preferred by Nature Impartiality Committee which meets at least annually.